 Offers An Increased Level Of Focus And Expertise

-Another reason why RPO is important is because it gives you access to some of the most knowledgeable people in your industry.
-Most recruiters working in HR departments are generalists as they must cover all the roles and vacancies within the company, from the receptionist to senior level executives.
+Another reason why RPO is important is that it gives you access to some of the most knowledgeable people in your industry.
+Most recruiters working in HR departments are generalists as they must cover all the roles and vacancies within the company, from the receptionist to senior-level executives.
 In contrast, recruiters working for RPO providers tend to be specialists with extensive expertise in one particular industry or role type.
 At times of high resource demand within your company, an experienced RPO recruiter is able to dedicate their sole focus to that area and utilise their pre-existing knowledge.
-This enables them to source and engage with a greater number of candidates in a shorter period of time than a HR generalist.
+This enables them to source and engages with a greater number of candidates in a shorter period of time than an HR generalist.